Gaining truth in a digital future

 Have you ever seen a news story that featured an image which later turned out to be digitally manipulated?
-Here are two examples from recent years:
+It would unfortunately not be the first time this has happened.

 WordProof can fight fake images by allowing photographers to timestamp their work.
-If you need any further assurance that digital truth will become more and more important in the next few years, just take a minute and look up deep fake video.
+If you need any further assurance that digital truth will become more and more important in the next few years, just take a minute and look up some of the advances in digital imagery and videography, for example a deep fake video.